 Cost Share: The amount you are required to pay for covered Services.
 For example, your Cost Share may be a Copayment or Coinsurance.
-Cost Share also means any

-Charges you are required to pay for covered Medicare Part D drugs.
 If your coverage includes a Plan Deductible and you receive Services that are subject to the Plan Deductible, your Cost Share for those Services will be Charges until you reach the Plan Deductible.